 These facilities are typically nursing homes and long-term care facilities that furnish shelter, prepare nutritious food and provide nursing and daily care for sick, aged, or infirm persons.
 While these facilities are not strictly considered hospitals, in that they do not necessarily render medical treatment, they may be considered hospitals for certain purposes, depending on various laws that govern their operation.

 National standards for nursing homes serving as “extended care facilities” are contained in the Federal Medicare Health Insurance Program for the Aged.

-Standard of Care under Federal Elder Abuse Laws
+Standard of Care under Federal Nursing Home Regulations

-A resident in a nursing facility that participates in the Medicare program has the right, under statute, to be free from:
+A resident in a nursing facility that participates in the Medicare program has the right, under the statute, to be free from:

 - physical and mental abuse, and

 - any physical or chemical restraint that is imposed for purposes of discipline or convenience, rather than to treat a medical condition.

 Guidelines to Uphold Federal Elder Abuse Laws

 Under federal elder abuse law guidelines, each nursing facility must develop and implement written policies and procedures prohibiting mistreatment, neglect, or abuse of residents.

-Each facility must also insure that all alleged violations of the foregoing policies are immediately reported to the facility administrator or other officials, and must demonstrate that all alleged policy violations are thoroughly investigated.
-Additionally, they must prevent further potential abuse while an investigation is in progress, report investigation results to the administrator or other officials within five working days of the alleged incident and, if the alleged violation is verified, take appropriate corrective action.
+Each facility must also ensure that all alleged violations of the preceding policies are immediately reported to the facility administrator or other officials, and must demonstrate that all alleged policy violations are thoroughly investigated.
+Additionally, they must prevent further potential abuse while an investigation is in progress, report investigation results to the administrator or other officials within five working days of the alleged incident, and, if the alleged violation is verified, take appropriate corrective action.

 A resident in such a nursing facility is entitled to receive verbal and written notice of the rights and services to which he or she is entitled during his/her stay in the facility under the Federal Nursing Home Regulations.
 This notice must be given prior to or upon admission, and periodically throughout the resident’s stay, in a language the resident understands.
 The resident must acknowledge his or her receipt of such notice in writing.

 Get Help & More Information on the Federal Nursing Home Regulations